-3.9 At the heart of the vision for the Wooler Neighbourhood Plan is the desire to achieve development which will sustain our community into the future, by providing housing, opportunities for employment and improved community facilities within the context of preserving what is special about Wooler and the landscapes around it.
-Policy 1 sets out the strategy for the Plan, and what kind of development the Plan will support.
+3.10 Policies in this section promote the achievement of sustainable development and thereby seek to realise the vision for Wooler Parish set out in the Plan.
+These policies should be read alongside all other relevant policies in the Plan.
+At the heart of the vision for the Wooler Neighbourhood Plan is the desire to achieve development which will sustain our community into the future, by providing housing, opportunities for employment and improved community facilities within the context of preserving what is special about Wooler and the landscapes around it.
 Specific policies elsewhere in the Plan relate to individual types of development.